sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 - Use extra edge loops in areas of heavy deformation.
 For example transition areas and muscle joints
 - denser topology around movement areas
 - Add density in key areas and terminate the edge loop when it leaves that are to reduce polygons but still benefit from dense deformation areas
 - Align edge loops with axis animation in mind, the axis of animation is mostly also the direction of the muscles.
-Though this is good practice triangulation makes this much less important
+Though this is good practice, triangulation makes this much less important

 Example: